PEGGY-CAO/GUIpractice/ReadMe.txt

 //improve introduction: March 12th, 2018
 It is written in Pycharm, Python 3.6.1
-Python 2.* is also can be used to compile it as well.
+Python 2.* can also be used to compile it as well.

 NeocisAssessP1.py is designed for Part 1.
 Two modules are imported: tkinter and math.